punica-box/interplanetary-album-box/README.md

 ipfs-swarm-key-gen > ~/.ipfs/swarm.key
 ```

-Then, you need to do copy the file generated to the IPFS directory of each node.
+Then, you need to copy the file generated to the IPFS directory of each node.

 Now, you can add your new bootstrap node to build your private network.
 For example: